Jarrod Jablonski: Career

 Jablonski started teaching cave diving at Ginnie Springs in 1990 and continued there until 1996.

 From 1993 to 1996, Jablonski was a scientific diver at the University of Florida supporting research on groundwater in the Santa Fe River Basin.

 During this time, he also served on the board of directors for the National Association of Cave Diving (1995–1998) where he was also training director in 1997.
 Jablonski was also a board member for the National Speleological Society - Cave Diving Section (1996–1998) as well as serving on their training committee from 1995 to 1997.
 He was a member of the advisory board for the International Association of Nitrox and Technical Divers from 1996 to 1998.

 As training director for the Woodville Karst Plain Project (WKPP), Jablonski saw a need to expand his role to benefit a larger population of divers.
 In 1998, Jablonski founded Global Underwater Explorers (GUE), a scuba diving organization that provides education within recreational, technical and cave diving.
 It is a not-for-profit, membership organization, based in High Springs, Florida, United States.
 Jablonski serves on the board of directors as the president and training director.
 When GUE was formed it was co-located with Extreme Exposure dive store that was also founded by Jablonski in 1998.
 However, Extreme Exposure has now changed locations, which has allowed for further growth of the organization.
+In 2000, Jablonski founded Halcyon Manufacturing.

 Jablonski served on the board of directors for Florida Speleological Researcher, Inc from 1998 to 2002.

-In 2000, Jablonski founded Halcyon Manufacturing and serves as president and Chief Executive Officer (CEO) of the company.
+Jarrod is currently the Director of Deep Dive Dubai, based in Dubai, UAE.